SoftwareHeritage/docker/README.rst

   to store the objects using the pathslicer_ backend,

-- swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata,
+- swh-storage: Abstraction layer over the archive, allowing to access all stored source code artifacts as well as their metadata, mostly used in write scenarios or when full access is required,

+- swh-storage-public: Same as `swh-storage` but intended for public read scenarios (e.g. swh-web, swh-vault) with the masking proxy enabled,

 - swh-web: the Software Heritage web user interface (with a default "admin" account with password "admin"),